5004-SEA-Fa24-Geeng/lab-activities-derekmarion/Module06/README.md

 ```

+* The output will probably be -1 as s1 has lower-value unicode characters than s2

 Now, let's try something a bit harder.
 What do you think the output will be?
 You just need to say greater than 0, less than 0, or zero!

+-1
+0
+1
+-1
+1
+-1
+1

 ```java
 String a = "a";